ligato/docs/docs/user-guide/concepts.md

 ### Configuration Order using VPP CLI

 Interfaces are the most basic type of VPP configuration.
 After interface creation, VPP generates an index which serves as a reference for other configuration items using interfaces (i.e. bridge domains, routes, ARP entries, ...).
-Other items, such as FIBs may have even more complicated dependencies involving additional configuration types.
+Other items, such as FIBs may have more complicated dependencies involving additional configuration types.

 Example: